Devika-Rudagi/LLM/README.md

 # LLM
-Repository contains custom LLM built to convert text to SQL using custom BPE with hugging face tokenizer and tiktoken
+Repository contains LLM built to convert text to SQL using custom BPE with hugging face tokenizer and tiktoken